mlafeldt/quack-zig/README.md

 The infamous [DuckDB quack extension](https://duckdb.org/community_extensions/extensions/quack.html) rewritten in C and built with Zig.

+Proof that you can develop DuckDB extensions without drowning in boilerplate.

 ## Building the Extension

 Install [Zig](https://ziglang.org) and [uv](https://docs.astral.sh/uv/).
 That's it.
 No other dependencies are required.